wonsunahn/CS1632_Summer2022/exercises/5/README.md

 target = edu.pitt.cs.TestRunner
 ```

-TestRunner "emulates" what the JUnit framework would do on the DrunkCarnivalShooterTest
-class, using Java reflection to search for @Before, @Test, and @After methods.
-I had to write that custom class myself because the JUnit framework itself does
-not work nicely with JPF.
-JUnit has a habit of catching all exceptions thrown
-by your tested method or assertions, so that it can aggregate them and report
-them later in a list.
-This behavior prevents exceptions from being thrown
-directly at JPF, and JPF needs exceptions thrown at it to know when failures
+TestRunner.java is a class I wrote that invokes the JUnitCore.runClasses API on
+our DrunkCarnivalShooterTest.java JUnit class.
+The returned Result object can
-occurred and be able to generate traces for those failures.
-TestRunner does not
+be probed to enumerate failures.
-catch any exceptions, so any test failure (in fact the very first failure) will
-result in an exception and a trace in JPF.
-TLDR.

-Now let's focus our attention on DrunkCarnivalShooterTest.java.
+Now let's focus our attention on DrunkCarnivalShooterTest.java itself.
 As is, it is
 incomplete and does not do much.
 Fill in the
 locations with // TODO comments inside DrunkCarnivalShooterTest.java.
 In the
 setUp method, use the Verify API such that you enumerate all the 16 possible